|

 taxes, transfers in Buenos Aires, nights in Buenos Aires, drinks, foods

-not detailed, tickets entrance to 2 National Parks (5/10 u$d ea.), Lago
+not detailed, tickets entrance to 2 National Parks (approx. 5/10 u$d ea.), Lago

 Argentino Navigation, medical covering, tips, services not detailed in